Vanuan/copier-template-python/README.md

 ## Initial Configuration

-Before using the workflows, you need to configure the following **GitHub Secrets** and configure services:
+Before using the workflows, you need to configure **GitHub** and **PyPI**:

+### Check Package Name Availability on PyPI
+   - Before releasing your package, ensure the name is available on PyPI.
+   - Steps to check availability:
+     1. Go to [PyPI](https://pypi.org/) and search for your package name.
+     2. If the name is already taken, choose a different name and update your `pyproject.toml` file:
+        ```toml
+        [project]
+        name = "your-new-package-name"
+        ```
+     3. Re-run the Copier template to update the project configuration if necessary.

 ### PyPI API Token
    - This token is used to upload your package to PyPI.